 No, the dermolipectomy of normal evolution should not be painful.

 Is this operation dangerous?

 All surgeries are risky.
-It should prepare each patient adequately and seriously for the operation, in addition to reflecting on the convenience of the association of this surgery, thus reducing the risks, but not the deaths.
+It should prepare each patient adequately and seriously for the operation and reflect on the convenience of the association of this surgery, thus reducing the risks, but not the deaths.